eduardlio/learn-js-through-web/readme.md

 Gross.

-There's a bee in the car!
+There's a BEE in the car!

 - Do something!
 - I'm driving!

-- Hi, bee.
+- Hi, BEE.
 - He's back here!